nus-cs2113-AY2122S1/tp/docs/team/apzh.md

     - **Justification:** Improves the user experience by allowing users to sort their tasklist in a certain order to maintain the neatness of the tasklist.
 Without this command, the ordering of the tasklist will be based on the order in which the tasks are added, which reduces the logical grouping of tasks in the user's tasklist.
+  - **Feature 5:** Added general skeleton of the TP code based on my IP program structure.

 ---

-- **Enhancements implemented**:
-  - **Enhancement 1:** Added the general abstraction/skeleton of the TP program based on my IP program structure.
-  - **Enhancement 2:** Renamed exception messages to follow a standardised format to be shown to the user.

----

 - **Contributions to the UG**:
 [#159](https://github.com/AY2122S1-CS2113T-W13-3/tp/pull/159) (C1-C5)
   - **Contribution 1:** Created and maintained the skeleton/overview for the User Guide to help the team be consistent when adding information.
   - **Contribution 2:** Added the documentation in "1.
 Quick Start".
-  - **Contribution 3:** Added the documentation in "2.4 Listing your tasks: `list`".
+  - **Contribution 3:** Added the documentation in "2.4 Listing your tasks: `list`" + all it's sub-sections.
-    - Including all it's sub-sections: "2.4.1 Listing your entire tasklist", "2.4.2 Filtering your tasklist", and "2.4.3 Listing the recurrence of a task".
   - **Contribution 4:** Added the documentation in "2.5 Sorting your tasklist: `sort`".
   - **Contribution 5:** Updated "4.
 Command Summary" table with changes made to the `list` and `sort` command.